 Print, Crumple and Go

 There are days when your students need to move around and/or you need to review the types of slope and/or you just don’t want another day of notes or seatwork.
 Time for a snowball toss!
 This is an easy to set up activity that your students (and you) will enjoy.
-Positive and negative slopes are included.
+Positive, negative, zero and undefined slopes are included.
 You will need the following:

-- 2 containers such as copy paper boxes, milk crates or baskets.
+- 4 containers such as copy paper boxes, milk crates or baskets.
+They don’t all have to be the same sized.
+The ‘Undefined’ and ‘Zero’ containers can easily be smaller.

 - Print the problem pages.

-- Put the 2 containers at the front of the room or where you want the students to toss the ‘snowballs’ to and label one ‘Positive’ and one ‘Negative’.
+- Put the 4 containers at the front of the room or where you want the students to toss the ‘snowballs’ to and label one ‘Positive’, one ‘Negative’, one ‘Zero’ and another ‘Undefined’.
 I have created these signs for you to use if you wish.

 - Crumple the problem pages.
 Make a pile of the ‘snowballs’ in an area of your room.